 It can help mums who have had a C-section

 Women who have had a C-section during their labour often take time to recover (it is surgery at the end of the day).
 During feeding, baby can get excited and tend to kick about causing danger of kicking mum.
-A nursing pillow can act as a barrier between mum's scar and baby to prevent any damage.
+The best nursing pillow can act as a barrier between mum's scar and baby to prevent any damage.

 It can help with back problems